What we know now about the MySQL 8.1 Innovation Release and existing MySQL 8.0.x and Long-Term Support (LTS) versions

 It is currently unreleased, with a target release date of about a year.

-When an LTS is released, the major version number of the Innovation Release is incremented, so the next Innovation Release will be MySQL 9.0.0.
+When an LTS is released, the major version number of the Innovation Release will be incremented, so the next Innovation Release will be MySQL 9.0.0.

 ![Oracle MySQL Blog [MySQLの Innovation と Long-Term Support (LTS) バージョンのご紹介]より引用](https://s3.ap-northeast-1.amazonaws.com/wraptas-prod/ca-srg/2dfa2c16-4545-4dec-99de-8628a964d8b3/cab5cd0116c6cf1968758104967ffae0.png)

-It may be a little confusing since multiple versions are mixed together from now on, but here is an example.
+It may be a little confusing as there are multiple versions mixed together from now on, but here is an example:

 Upgradeable Patterns